AmpersandJS/ampersand-view/README.md

 ## Test coverage?

 Why yes!
 So glad you asked :)

-Open `test/test.html` in a browser to run the QUnit tests.
+* Run `npm test` to run the tests in a headless phantom browser.
+* Run `npm start` to start a webserver with the test harness, and then visit http://localhost:3000 to open and run the tests in your browser of choice.

 ## Like this?

 Follow [@HenrikJoreteg](http://twitter.com/henrikjoreteg) on twitter and check out my recently released book: [human javascript](http://humanjavascript.com) which includes a full explanation of this as well as a whole bunch of other stuff for building awesome single page apps.

 ## license